dylan-wu/vault/Content/Coding/How to create your own obsidian plugin.md

-So, you want to create an obsidian plugin
+In order to create an obsidian plugin, you need to have NodeJS installed,